 For those who want to play regularly, they will need to look for a local membership.
 Local memberships can range pretty drastically and require different things from their members.
 Higher end club membership in Singapore can cost over S$50,000 annually!
 This surprisingly is also the cost of a Sentosa Golf Club membership.
 Other cheaper courses will only run you S$100 per visitor S$1000 for a year membership.
 However, keep in mind the more you pay, the more you get out of your membership and the more it pays for.
 Some golf courses will charge insurance coverage and the hole-in-one fee in the membership.

 Coverage for golf in Travel Insurance plans

 Golfing is one of the more expensive hobbies to pick up.
-If you play golf abroad make sure to have a look in your current Travel Insurance plan if you have golf coverage.
+If you play golf abroad make sure to have a look at your current Travel Insurance plan if you have golf coverage.
 The below image shows three annual Travel Insurance plan that covers golf.